jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return wake_time.split(':')[0] - sleep_time.split(':')[0]

   the terminal still shows a :doc:`/exceptions/TypeError` for an unsupported operation of trying to subtract one `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ from another, and though it is not obvious here, from ``test_string_split_method`` I know that the strings being subtracted are the values to the left of the separator ``:`` not the entire string value of ``wake_time`` and ``sleep_time``.
 For example,  if the given ``wake_time`` is ``"02:00"`` and the given ``sleep_time`` is ``"01:00"``  the program is currently trying to subtract ``"01"`` from ``"02"`` which is different from trying to subtract ``1`` from ``2``
-* I now have the task of converting the string to a number so I can do the subtraction, for this I use the `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ constructor which returns an integer for a given value.
-I comment out the current failing test and add a test to ``test_sleep_duration.py`` showing what `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ does
+* The next task is to convert the string to a number so I can do the subtraction.
+I use the `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ constructor which returns an integer for a given value.
+I comment out the current failing test and add a test to ``test_sleep_duration.py`` to show what `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_ does

   .. code-block:: python